saucelabs/sauce-docs/docs/testrunner-toolkit/configuration/common-syntax.md

 __Type__: *string*

 __Values__:
-- `always`: Artficats will always be downloaded.
+- `always`: Artfiacts will always be downloaded.
 - `never`: Artifacts will never be downloaded.
 - `pass`: Artifacts will be downloaded only if suite pass.
 - `fail`: Artifacts will be downloaded only if suite fails.